wikimedia/WiktionaryMobile/README.md

 ENVIRONMENT SETUP

-Follow the instructions found on the <a href="http://www.phonegap.com/start" target="_blank">PhoneGap.com Getting Started Page</a> to get all the necessary software for contributing to this project.
+Follow Steps 1 & 2 from the instructions found on the <a href="http://www.phonegap.com/start" target="_blank">PhoneGap.com Getting Started Page</a> to get all the necessary software for contributing to this project.

 PROJECT SETUP (using Eclipse)